lexchou-aspose/Aspose.3D-Products/3d/net/conversion/u3d-to-stl/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert U3D to STL Using C#" %}}

- In order to convert U3D to STL, weвЂ™ll use [Aspose.3D for .NET](https://products.aspose.com/3d/net)
+ In order to convert U3D to STL, we’ll use
+ [Aspose.3D for .NET](https://products.aspose.com/3d/net)
  API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C# platform.
 Open [NuGet](https://www.nuget.org/packages/aspose.3d)